 This was essential during our summer visit when the temperature was well into the triple digits.
 You could also rent cabanas but with each chair having its own umbrella, I didn’t think this was necessary.
 One nice amenity which really came in handy, was the small refrigerator in the pool area that was stocked with free bottles of water.

-The Hermosa Inn really delivered on the unique experience I was hoping for.
+This hotel in Flagstaff really delivered on the unique experience I was hoping for.
 The room far exceeded my expectations and the hotel itself was a perfect getaway without the kids.
 While you won’t find the size and quantity of the amenities of a large hotel, the amenities they do have are of an excellent quality.
 If you come in with realistic expectations of what to expect from a boutique hotel, you won’t be disappointed.
 I would absolutely love to come back and stay here again the next time we’re in need of staycation.